 Like character, the action your story takes should be a direct reflection of the story you’re telling underneath.

-If you’re writing an allegory for a historical event, you’re in luck—the overall story arc is already laid out for you with its beginning, middle, and end.
-All you need to do is follow the existing thread, populating it with your own characters, morals, and themes.
+If you’re writing an allegory for a historical event, like Animal Farm, you’re in luck—the overall story arc is already laid out for you with its beginning, middle, and end.
+All you need to do is follow the existing thread, populating it with your own plot points, morals, and themes.

 If your allegory is a more general commentary, such as the senseless futility of war rather than the events of one specific war in particular, you can be a bit more creative with your plot.
 Think about the overall story arc you want to project—for instance, the initial excitement of war and the social marketing surrounding it, followed by the contrast of the harsh realities within the experience itself, followed by the barren decimation of the aftermath and the seeds of hope for a better future.